 If the weird-looking women can create the White Walkers, why can’t they destroy them?

 Hodor! :’-O:’-O:’-O Now we know why Hodor is like that.
 Because Bran warged into him for too long while in the past, and Hodor’s past self was influenced.
 Bran standing there, looking at Wylis suffering the seizure and understanding that it was his own doing that Hodor became mentally impaired for the rest of his life, but unable to help him, whether in the past or the present, was so heartbreaking.
 Bran!
 Bran!
 It’s all your fault that everybody died! :’-O

 (Grief aside, once Hodor finally falls, how would these remarkably fast zombies *not* catch up with Meera and Bran?
 In what world are Meera and Bran not doomed as well?
 The show better explain!)

-And I’ve been reading several fan theories about Bran that are disturbing as fuck and I sure hope aren’t true.
+And I’ve been reading several fan theories about Bran that are disturbing as forks and I sure hope aren’t true.
 That he’s the one that set the events of the show in motion with his time travel abilities.
 Because from the consequences of his actions this episode, it sounds very plausible. :S But it would be horrifying to know that not just Hodor’s (and Summer’s and the Three-Eyed Raven’s and the weird-looking women’s) deaths are on him, THE ENTIRE TRAGIC EVENTS OF THE SHOW are his fault.